hay-idd/influenza_H3N2_k_clade/data/ukhsa/readme.md

 Percentage of detected respiratory viruses among all samples with completed testing in England by age group, GP sentinel swabbing: percentages detected by age.csv

+overall_subtype_percentages.csv , doesn't have data for 2021

-case_counts_england_2017_2025.csv : from the annual report Influenza in the UK, annual epidemiological report: winter 2024 to 2025
+case_counts_england_2009_2025.csv : from the annual reports Influenza in the UK, annual epidemiological report: winter 2024 to 2025
+                                            Winter 2023 to 2024 season